 San Miguel de Allende Town Square

-A while back we spent a week in the colonial-era town of San Miguel de Allende, Mexico.
+We are off to spend a week in the colonial-era town of San Miguel de Allende, Guanajuato, Mexico.
 For the past few years, we’ve heard more and more about this town in Mexico’s central highlands.

 San Miguel de Allende Town Square